TriKro/rsb-content/part3-generative_market_research/focus-group.md

   * Use open-ended questions.
   * Establish rapport.
   * Avoid jargon.
-  * Avoid embarrasing or intimidating questions if you can, or only ask them towards the end of a session if they feel comfortable.
+  * Avoid embarrassing or intimidating questions if you can, or only ask them towards the end of a session if participants feel comfortable.
  8. Plan out how you will record data.
 Consider
-  * Post its
+  * Post-its
   * Evernote
   * Excel
   * Software tools